 At Harvard, Prof. Calcagno founded the Friday Lunch Talks in the Music Department, and the Opera Seminar at the Humanities Center.
 At Stony Brook Univ. he jumpstarted the Music Library Friends.
-At Penn, besides being part of the historical musicology faculty, Prof. Calcagno has directed the Center for Italian Studies from 2017 to 2021 (and currently serves on its Executive Committee), he is a member of the graduate groups in Italian Studies (see profile) and of the Program in Comparative Literature and Literary Theory, and a Faculty Fellow in residence at Rodin College House, where he co-directs The Rodin Arts Collective.
+At Penn, besides being part of the historical musicology faculty, Prof. Calcagno has directed the Center for Italian Studies from 2017 to 2021 (and currently serves on its Executive Committee), he is a member of the graduate groups in FIGS/Italian Studies (see profile) and of the Program in Comparative Literature and Literary Theory, and a Faculty Fellow in residence at Rodin College House, where he co-directs The Rodin Arts Collective.
 In 2016 he co-founded the concert series Music in the Pavilion (which he co-directs with Mary Channen Caldwell) and in 2018 the online journal Bibliotheca Dantesca (which he co-directs with Eva Del Soldato and David Wallace).
 For his opera-related activities, see Opera at Penn.
 His doctoral seminars cover topics such as critical theories in opera, performance, and theater studies; Monteverdi and Baroque opera; critical and digital editing; and Petrarchism and the Italian madrigal.
 His undergraduate courses often deal with the history of opera from its origins to today, by integrating the study of today's performances.
 As Undergraduate Chair from 2015 to 2021 Prof. Calcagno directed the activities of the Music Department in support of undergraduate education, serving as the advocate for the academic needs of its students, and promoting and supervising the activities concerning performance.